ammaraskar/Purdue-Laundry-API/README.md

 # Purdue-Laundry-API
 Scrapes purdue's wash alert/laundry page to provide a JSON API.
-I personally run it on a heroku instance, it should be trivial to run a local instance by installing the requirements with `pip install -r requirements.txt` and then simply running `start.py`
+I personally run it on a OpenShift instance [here](https://purdue-laundryapi.rhcloud.com/), it should be trivial to run a local instance by installing the requirements with `pip install -r requirements.txt` and then simply running `python wsgi.py`

 ## Endpoints